nickfrosty/website_nuxt/content/blog/2022/2022-micro-viral-tweet-and-a-marketing-fail.md

 date: 2022-01-26 00:00 EST
 title: 'A micro viral tweet and a marketing fail'
 description: 'With a single tweet and single IndieHackers post, I went "micro viral".
 This is the breakdown of how I failed at marketing.'
-intro: ''
+intro: 'With a single tweet and single IndieHackers post, I went "micro viral".
+This is the breakdown of how I failed at marketing.'
 image: '/media/blog/micro-viral/thumb-micro-viral-tweet-and-a-marketing-fail.jpg'
 hero_image: '/media/blog/micro-viral/twitter-followers.png'
 category: devlog
 tags: 2022, marketing, twitter
 ---

-With a single tweet and single IndieHackers post, I went "micro viral".
-This is the breakdown of how I failed at marketing.

 So here is the gist: